csexton/jekyll.vim/README.markdown

     :JekyllPost

-If you are using git to store your blog, then you can use the following commands to speed that up.
+If you are using git to store your blog, consider installing Tim Pope's [vim-fugitive](http://github.com/tope/vim-fugitive) plugin.
+It allows you to use the following commands to speed things up.

-Add and commit all the modified posts:
+Add and commit the current post:

-    :JekyllCommit
+    :Gwrite
+    :Gcommit

-Pushe the changes to the remote origin:
+Push the changes to the remote origin:

-    :JekyllPublish
+    :Git push

 LICENSE